Go to Next Chapter -- Return to Contents/Index

 “I’m going to get something to eat,” Drew replied with a meow, leaping up onto the ledge ahead of Sam.

 When they had all passed through the screen and congregated in the living room, Sam said a prayer of thanksgiving, while the other cats bowed their heads.
-Wanda, Neva and Drew had accepted Sam as their leader now.
+Wanda, Neva, and Drew had accepted Sam as their leader now.
 Wanda, in fact, had grown fond of the once self-righteous apartment manager.
 She continued to rub up against him every chance she had, bringing forth the response “Please Wanda, I’m engaged to Alice.
 Let’s just be friends!

 Drew had no such inhibitions when the beautiful black fluffy Neva rubbed up against him.
-Her purring and bubbling form continued to tease and tempt the tan cat, until, finally, as they all congregated for their meal, Sam took time to warn his newfound friends.
-After pulling a portion of last night’s roast from the refrigerator, he dangled it thoughtfully in his muzzle, then dropped it unceremoniously onto the floor in front of the group.
+Her purring and bubbling form continued to tease and tempt the tan cat, until finally, as they all congregated for their meal, Sam took time to warn his newfound friends.
+After pulling a portion of last night’s roast from the refrigerator, he dangled it thoughtfully in his muzzle, and then dropped it unceremoniously onto the floor in front of the group.

 “All right, let’s not stand on formality,“ he transmitted as they devoured their meal.